South Downs Discovery Tour 2023

 Day 7Around Chichester

-Our day starts with a visit to the pretty village of Bosham which overlooks one of the small inlets of Chichester harbour.
-A short distance away is the city of Chichester which was founded by the Romans.
-Its most obvious feature is the 12th century gothic-style cathedral which we’ll visit for a tour; its 61-foot spire can be seen for miles around.
-There are many historic buildings in the city and the remains of the city walls which were built in Roman times.
-The city’s Roman heritage is one of the many features of the Novium Museum whose 500,000 exhibits include the remains of some Roman baths and the burial possessions of the ‘Mystery Warrior’ – an Iron Age man who was buried in Chichester.
-From Chichester we will travel to the nearby West Dean Gardens.
-These wonderful gardens date back to 1622 but much of what we see today was created in the 1800s.
-The gardens come complete with Victorian glasshouses, a 300-foot Edwardian pergola, a walled kitchen garden and a sunken garden.
+Our day starts in Chichester, founded by the Romans who built its city walls and featuring the 12th century gothic-style cathedral; its 61-foot spire can be seen for miles around.
+There are many historic buildings in the city and its Roman heritage is one of the many features of the Novium Museum, whose 500,000 exhibits include the remains of Roman baths and the burial possessions of the ‘Mystery Warrior’ – an Iron Age man who was buried in Chichester.
+From here we will travel to nearby West Dean, where you have the choice of visiting either West Dean Gardens or Weald & Downland Living Museum.
+West Dean Gardens date back to 1622 but much of what we see today was created in the 1800s, with Victorian glasshouses, a 300-foot Edwardian pergola, a walled kitchen garden and a sunken garden.
+Weald & Downland Living Museum is perhaps most famous for being the place where they film The Repair Shop.
+It has a rich variety of working buildings, historic rural vehicles, displays of past domestic life and furnishings, and examples of period gardens.
+We end the day with a scenic drive back to Abingworth Hall.
 (B, L, D)

 Accommodation: Abingworth Hall